xxxx

 Much of the suffering in the war was because of a rapidly declining supply of medicine in the South as blockades restricted importation of all essentials.

-In anticipation of this supply problem, surgeon Maj.
-Francis Perye Porcher set about creating a manual on indigenous botanical substitutes titled “Resources of the Southern Fields and Forests, Medical, Economic and Agricultural.
+A well known manual on indigenous substitutes written by surgeon Maj.
+Francis Perye Porcher was “Resources of the Southern Fields and Forests, Medical, Economic and Agricultural.

 Published in 1863, the 600-page book was distributed to medical officers to help aid the sick and wounded.
 It is said to have helped so many that Confederates were able to hold off the Union Army for two additional years.